CarltonK/nest-auth-api/README.md

 $ npx prisma migrate dev --name create_user_table
 ```

+## Updating configuration

+Configuration is managed via environment variables.

+To add or update a configuration value:
+1. Add it in docker-compose.yaml
+2. Add it in src/utils/config.ts
+3. Validate it in validationSchema inside config.ts
+4. Restart the app

 ## API Documentation

 Once confirmed that the app is running you can access the documentation on http://localhost:3000/swagger